JeromeSchmied/crablit/README.md

 ## Installing

--   [Install Rust](https://www.rust-lang.org/tools/install), if you don't have it.
+-   [Install Rust](https://www.rust-lang.org/tools/install), in case you don't have it.
 -   Open a [terminal](https://github.com/cdleon/awesome-terminals) and do one of the following install methods:

 1. From [crates.io](https://crates.io/crates/crablit): **_easiest, recommended!_**